Type above and press Enter to search. Press Esc to cancel.

 Retail Return Policies: Your Guide to Returns and Free Shipping

-Start with your return policy
+Create your return policy

+If you want to reduce the amount of returns you’re getting, you’ll first need to create a strong, thorough return policy.
 Clearly post your retail return policy on your website in an easy-to-find spot.
 It helps to also include your return policy in the confirmation email you send after purchase.
 In it, you should include:

 • How to start the return process